rubocop-lts/rubocop-ruby2_0/README.md

 The following is optional.
 We'll discuss why you might want to do this after you see what it does.

-Add to the top of your project's RuboCop configuration file:
+Add to the top of your project's `.rubocop.yml` configuration file:

 ```yaml
 inherit_gem: